 - (1) Connect the power supply to the input terminals of the DC-UPS. - (2) Connect the battery to the battery terminals of the DC-UPS.
 It is recommended to install the battery outside the cabinet or in a place where the battery will not be heated up by adjacent equipment.
 Do not install the battery in airtight housings or cabinets.
-The battery should be installed according to EN50272-2, which includes enough ventilation.
+The battery should be installed according to EN50272-2, which includes sufficient ventilation.
 Batteries store energy and need to be protected against energy hazards.
-Use a 30A battery fuse typ ATO® 257 030 (Little fuse) or similar in the battery path.
+Use a 30A battery fuse typ ATO® 257 030 (Littelfuse) or similar in the battery path.
 The battery fuse protects the wires between the battery and the DC-UPS.
 It also allows the disconnection of the battery from the DC-UPS which is recommended when working on the battery or DC-UPS.
 Disconnect battery fuse before connecting the battery.
 Please note: Too small or too long wires between the DC-UPS and the battery can shorten the buffer time or can result in a malfunction of the DC-UPS.
-Do not use wires smaller than 2.5mm (or 12AWG) and not longer than 2x1.5m (cord length 1.5m).
+Do not use wires smaller than 2.5mm2 (or 12AWG) and not longer than 2x1.5m (cord length 1.5m).
 Avoid voltage drops on this connection. - (3) Connect the buffered load to the output terminals of the DC-UPS.
+The 24V output is placed on top of the unit.
+The 12V output is placed on bottom of the unit behind the signal plug.
 The output is decoupled from the input allowing load circuits to be easily split into buffered and non buffered sections.
-Noncritical loads can be connected directly to the power supply and will not be buffered.
-The energy of the battery can then be used in the circuits which requires buffering. - (4) Install the fuse when the wiring is finished.
+Noncritical 24V loads can be connected directly to the power supply and will not be buffered.
+The energy of the battery can then be used in the circuits which require buffering. - (4) Install the battery fuse when the wiring is finished.